salaboy/from-monolith-to-k8s/knative/knative-eventing-example.md

 ```
 Make sure that the `default.topic.replication.factor: "1"` is set to 1

-Finally, lets create a Kafka Broker instance to connect with our recently created Kafka Cluster (we are also creating a DLQ Service):
+Finally, lets create a Kafka Broker instance to connect with our recently created Kafka Cluster (we are also setting a dead letter sink to `sockeye`):
 ```
 kubectl create -f - <<EOF
 apiVersion: eventing.knative.dev/v1